nachos5/portscanner/README.md

 # Port Scanner

+Made by:

+* Guðmundur Óli Norland (gon2@hi.is)
+* Hjalti Geir Garðarsson (hgg29@hi.is)

 This is a TCP port scanner made with Python 3.
 Install required packages by running:

     pip install -r requirements/base.txt

+We recommend installing in a isolated virtual environment which you can setup by running (here using the name env):

+    python -m venv env

 ## Usage